ElizavetaPanasiuk/ElizavetaPanasiuk/README.md

 Hello!
 My name is Elizaveta.
 I'm 20 year old.
 Now I want to start career in IT.
 I like front-end, but I think I have capabilities in management, so I also want to try myself in project management.
 I like to plan and distribute tasks.
 I want to learn how to communicate with people and colleagues.
 I want to grow in this sphere and become a great specialist.
 I know a lot about web-development.
 I finished courses on front-end development.
 But I think It's more interesting for me to organise work in company, to make plans and rise efficiency of work.
 I think it's mine and I want to try myself in it.
+## Education
+I'm a student of BSEU, Faculty of Digital Economy, 3th course, Ecomonical Informatics.
+I study well and have average mark 8,7.
+But I usually try to do more then It's requires at univercity.
+I study new spheres and technologies.
 ## Skills
 1. Front-end development (HTML, CSS, Javascript, SASS)
 2. MS Office (Access, Excel, Project, PowerPoint)